ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Below is a list of the various issues that should be addressed by a profile.

-The "profile" claim in {{profile-claim}} provides a unique identifier for the profile a particular token uses.
+The "eat_profile" claim in {{profile-claim}} provides a unique identifier for the profile a particular token uses.

 A profile can apply to evidence or to attestation results or both.